 The Marin Chapter covers AMIGOS program costs through a combination of product sales, donor contacts through an online campaign, and a family fee contribution.
-We chose these activities to maximize our ability to provide the AMIGOS experience to all participants without regard to family financial circumstances.
-All participants are required to fully take part in each fundraising activity as fundraising skills are an important component of AMIGOS training program and raise awareness of AMIGOS programs in the community.
+We chose these activities to maximize our ability to provide the AMIGOS experience to all volunteers without regard to family financial circumstances.
+All volunteers are required to fully take part in each fundraising activity as fundraising skills are an important component of AMIGOS training program and raise awareness of AMIGOS programs in the community.

-AMIGOS Marin participants raise funds through the sale of grapefruit, poinsettias, and chocolate.
+AMIGOS Marin volunteers raise funds through the sale of grapefruit, poinsettias, and chocolate.
 This effort primarily takes place in November and December, with follow-up phone calling in the spring.
-Participants receive considerable help with regard to sales strategies, and the experience gained in this effort will build important skills.
+Students receive considerable help with regard to sales strategies, and the experience gained in this effort will build important skills.

-Each participant will set up a fundraising web page and send letters via email to friends, family, and other contacts, requesting individual tax-deductible donations (the revenue from this effort is pooled).
+Each volunteer will set up a fundraising web page and send letters via email to friends, family, and other contacts, requesting individual tax-deductible donations (the revenue from this effort is pooled).
 Ample support is provided at each step of the process.
 Each volunteer’s fundraising goal is $1,750.